MicrosoftEdge/WebView2Feedback/FindOnPage.md

         /// StartAsync Completion: The asynchronous action completes when the UI has been displayed with the Find term in the UI bar, and the matches have populated on the counter on the Find bar.
         /// There may be a slight latency between the UI display and the matches populating in the counter.
         /// The MatchCountChanged and ActiveMatchIndexChanged events are only raised after StartAsync has completed, otherwise they will have their default values (-1 for ActiveMatchIndex and 0 for TotalMatchCount).
-        /// When initiating a Find session while another session is in progress, the behavior of
-        /// the active match index depends on the direction set for the Find operation (forward or backward).
         /// However, calling StartFind again during an ongoing Find operation does not resume from the point
         /// of the current active match.
 For example, given the text "1 1 A 1 1" and initiating a Find session for "A",
         /// then starting another Find session for "1", it will start searching from the beginning of the document,